 4.6 Summary of results

 The above results show that with regard to approaches to maintaining port safety in Kaohsiung, there is undoubtedly a certain amount of uncertainty involved and also much reliance on what should happen in theory.
 Nevertheless, regulations are followed and adhered to, from the IMO and from SOLAS, and also SOPs are followed.
-Ships can be prevented from docking at the port if there are safety issues and ships carrying chemicals or LNG are treated differently for safety purposes.
+Ships can be prevented from docking at the port if there are safety issues, and ships carrying chemicals or LNG are treated differently for safety purposes.
 Nevertheless, implementation was considered a key issue.
 In addition, in terms of facilities, many advanced systems and CCTV are used in Kaohsiung, but the high cost of such facilities was noted, and it was also felt that the coverage of some of these (e.g. CCTV) could be more comprehensive.
-In terms of Human Factors, many different people were responsible for different areas, sometimes captains were responsible for particular areas, other times terminal operators or ship owners.
+In terms of Human Factors, many different people were responsible for different areas; sometimes captains were responsible for particular areas, other times terminal operators or ship owners.
 In Kaohsiung, the issue of whether it was the MPB or the TIPC who should be responsible was also a consideration, and also the fact that the port itself was unique (e.g. in contrast to Keelung) was a key consideration in approaching safety.
 With regard to force majeure events, reactions were commented on as being key, and where accidents had happened these were attributed to poor management.
 The difficulty of making predictions was also highlighted, and the issue that often preparations for safety were made but transpired to not be needed was also raised.
 With regard to training, much of his was done through simulation, but issues of whether the MPB or the TIPC should be responsible, and the pressure on people to work more were raised.

-Such results, when taken as a whole,, show exactly how complex and interrelated maintaining and researching port safety is.
+Such results, when taken as a whole, show exactly how complex and interrelated maintaining and researching port safety is.
 Not only this, but they also show how significant their potential impact is on risk reduction, and specifically how risk reduction is best achieved by a holistic consideration and addressing of all these factors.
 Such complexity and interrelatedness arguably means that in addition to studies that focus on one particular area, or use one particular method, there need to be more holistic studies that draw on a range of methods and focus on a wide range of factors.

 CONCLUSION AND DISCUSSION